Singapore-based Raena gets $9M Series A for its pivot to skincare and beauty-focused social commerce – TechCrunch

 “We saw skincare had higher margins, and there are certain markets that are experts at formulating and producing skincare products, and demand for those products in other parts of the world,” she said.

 “We’ve continued being a skincare company and because that is a category we had insight into, it was our first entry point into this social selling model as well.
-90% of our sales are skincare,” Deb added.
+Ninety percent of our sales are skincare,” Deb added.
 “Our top-selling products are serums, toners, essences, which makes a lot of sense because people are in their homes and have more time to dedicate to their skincare routines.”

 Social commerce, which allows people to earn a side income (or even a full-time income), by leveraging their social media networks, has taken off in several Asian markets.
 In China, for example, Pinduoduo has become a formidable rival to Alibaba through its group-selling model and focus on fresh produce.
 In India, Meesho resellers sell products like clothing through social media platforms including WhatsApp, Facebook and Instagram.